dominicom/feed-reader-testing/README.md

 In this project students are given a web-based application that reads RSS feeds.
 For testing an existing web application with incomplete test suite  students have to use [Jasmine](http://jasmine.github.io/) to write a number of tests described on section [Instructions](#instructions).

-Live project with complete test suite [here](https://dominicom.github.io/feed-reader-testing/).

 #### Starter Project
 > link http://github.com/udacity/frontend-nanodegree-feedreader

+## How to Run Application
+Possible choices:

+**1**.
+Run test on your local machine:
+* download or clone the repository
+* open `index.html` file in your browser

+**2**.
+Open live project with complete test suite [here](https://dominicom.github.io/feed-reader-testing/).

+You will find test results in small popup on the right bottom corner of your browser.

 ## Instructions

+List of instructions for students to complete this project:

 Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)